babas123/Core-Satellite-Portfolio-Design-under-Rare-Chance-Constraints/README.md

 ---

+## Selecting λ: A Tail-Risk–Controlled Decision Policy

+The parameter λ controls the fraction of capital allocated to the Satellite portfolio.

+Importantly, **λ is not treated as a statistical parameter to be estimated**, but as a **strategic decision parameter** reflecting tolerance to tail risk.

+Rather than selecting a single “optimal” value, the project adopts a **policy-based approach**:

+1. A grid of λ values is considered (e.g. 0, 0.05, 0.10, …, 0.50).
+2. For each λ, the aggregated portfolio is analyzed using:
+   - rare-event probability estimates,
+   - Monte Carlo Value-at-Risk (VaR),
+   - Monte Carlo Conditional Value-at-Risk (CVaR),
+   - dominant point geometry.
+3. A feasible λ is selected **ex post** based on a predefined tail-risk budget.

+A typical decision rule is:

+- choose the **largest λ** such that extreme-loss risk (e.g. CVaR at level alpha) remains below an acceptable threshold.

+This separation between **risk analysis** and **decision-making** ensures conceptual clarity and avoids conflating preferences with probabilistic structure.

+---

 ## Risk Analysis

 The project analyzes:

-- evolution of extreme-loss thresholds as Satellite weight increases,
+- evolution of admissible extreme-loss thresholds as λ increases,
 - Value-at-Risk and Conditional Value-at-Risk of the aggregated portfolio,
-- changes in dominant points as lambda varies,
+- changes in dominant points as Satellite exposure increases,
-- concentration of tail risk between Core and Satellite components.
+- concentration and redistribution of tail risk between Core and Satellite components.

 This highlights the **nonlinear interaction between diversification and tail risk**.